Earnout VS. A Seller Note: Which One Is Best For You | Sell My Biz

 In terms of what option is best, it depends on what the seller is looking for.

-An earnout can provide potential upside and less risk to the buyer, but also introduces a certain amount of uncertainty into the deal.
+An earn-out can provide potential upside and less risk to the buyer.
+It also introduces a certain amount of uncertainty into the deal.

 Seller financing provides a more certain return for the seller but also limits their upside potential.

-Before deciding between an earnout and a seller note when selling a business, it is important to consider what risks and rewards are associated with each option.
+Before deciding between an earn-out and a seller note when selling a business, it is essential to consider the associated risks and rewards of each option.

-Furthermore, it is crucial to comprehend what resources are at your disposal to enable you to decide with all the necessary information.
+Furthermore, it is crucial to understand the resources available to you, enabling you to make informed decisions with all the necessary information.
 With this data, a seller will be able to select which option suits them best.

-Next, we’re going to reveal some of the benefits and drawbacks of both an earnout and seller note, and what considerations should be taken when choosing between the two to guide making an informed decision.
+Next, we’re going to reveal some of the benefits and drawbacks of both an earn-out and a seller note.
+What to consider when choosing between the two options?

 Benefits of a Seller Note over an Earn Out

-When selling a business, one of the biggest advantages of a seller financing or note is that it’s senior to the equity position.
-This means that in the event of default, the buyer will be required to make payments to the seller first before any other investors or creditors.
+When selling a business, one of the most significant advantages of seller financing or a note is that it’s senior to the equity position.
+This senior position means that in the event of default, the buyer will make payments to the seller first before any other investors or creditors.

 Senior to the Equity position: 3 Key Points

-- Interest and Principal Payments: By taking on a seller note instead of an earnout, the seller can receive both interest and principal payments from the buyer.
+2. Interest and Principal Payments: By taking on a seller note instead of an earn-out, the seller can receive both interest and principal payments from the buyer.

-- Certain Return: This provides the seller with more certainty to receive what they are expecting, as opposed to an earnout which is reliant on the future performance of the business.
+3. Certainty of Return for the seller: This provides the seller with more certainty of receiving what they expect, as opposed to an earn-out, which relies on the future performance of the business.

 Seller Note or Financing Example

-- The buyer agrees to buy the business for $1 million and the seller also agrees to sell the business.
+1. The buyer agrees to buy the business for $1 million, and the seller also agrees to sell the business.

-- Buyer and seller agree that the buyer will provide a downpayment of 50% or $500,000 to the seller at the close of escrow and then repay the seller the remaining $500,000 over 5 years at $100,000 per year plus interest.
+2. The buyer and seller agree that the buyer will provide a down payment of 50% or $500,000 to the seller at the close of escrow.
+They further agree that the buyer will repay the seller the remaining $500,000 over five years, in installments of $100,000 per year, plus interest.

-- The buyer agrees to pay the seller regardless of how the business performs under Buyer’s ownership and management and the seller agrees.
+3. The buyer agrees to pay the seller regardless of how the business performs under Buyer’s ownership and management, and the seller agrees.

 Disadvantages of a Seller Note Compared to an Earn Out

-This can also be seen as a risk to the buyer, since they may not be able to recoup their full investment if the business does not perform as expected.
+For the buyer, this can be seen as a risk, as they may not recoup their full investment if the business does not perform as they expect.

-Additionally, seller notes typically have more stringent terms which may include higher interest rates and longer repayment periods than what would typically be associated with an earnout.
+Additionally, seller notes typically have more stringent terms.
+This may include higher interest rates and more extended repayment periods than an earn-out.

-Let’s have a closer look at the limited upside potential for the seller and what it means to you as a seller of a business in California.
+Let’s take a closer look at the limited upside potential for the seller and what it means to you as a business seller in California.

 Limited upside potential for the seller

-The limited upside potential for the seller when using a seller note or financing compared to an earnout means that you may not be able to receive what could have been earned had the business performed well.
+The limited upside potential for the seller when using a seller note or financing, compared to an earn-out, means that you may not receive what could have been earned had the business performed well.

-In this case, the buyer would be more at risk and would probably need the seller to agree to stricter rules- for example, increasing interest rates and lengthening repayment periods- to safeguard their investment.
+In this case, the buyer would be more at risk and would probably need the seller to agree to stricter terms, such as increasing interest rates and lengthening repayment periods, to safeguard their investment.

 The seller will likely agree to an interest rate that compensates them for the risk and time involved in receiving the full payment.